-- Fourteen years of quantitative easing created a massive spike in money supply and distorted asset valuations.
-The subsequent implementation of quantitative tapering, plus interest rate hikes designed to temper inflationary pressure, induced significant losses for fixed income investors and challenged traditional asset allocation structures. - We believe a global, multi-asset approach with the flexibility to deploy capital across any geography and asset class can better equip investors to generate sustainable income while helping to balance the risks of today's markets. - The adoption of a granular approach toward asset class definition offers the potential to identify attractive opportunities many investors are unable to recognize, or unable to capture. - Additionally, benchmark-oriented strategies are destined to produce benchmark-oriented returns.
-By instead focusing on a strategy with less sensitivity to index composition, managers and investors are able to emphasize areas of markets with greater opportunity, while avoiding others where the risk and reward balance is unfavorable. - We favor assets we believe possess deep valuation support and strong free cash flow generation.
+- Fourteen years of quantitative easing have created a massive spike in money supply and distortion in asset valuations. - We believe a global multi-asset approach with the flexibility to deploy capital across all geographies and asset classes can better equip investors to generate income while balancing the risks of today's markets. - The adoption of a more granular approach toward asset class definition offers the potential to identify attractive opportunities many investors are unable to recognize. - Additionally, benchmark-oriented strategies are destined to produce benchmark-oriented returns.
+By instead placing focus on yielding a solution with less sensitivity to index composition, managers and investors are able to emphasize areas of markets with greater opportunity, while avoiding others where the risk and reward balance is unfavorable. - A world with higher interest rates and persistently elevated rates of inflation motivates us to favor assets we believe possess deep valuation support and strong free cash flow generation.

 For a variety of reasons, investors today are challenged to balance the production of income against the need to preserve capital in an environment with potential for substantial volatility.
-Overall, we believe equity markets are riskier than they have been over the last 10 years.
+Overall, we believe equity markets are more risky than they have been over the last 10 years.
 Valuations are stretched, monetary authorities are much less supportive, and governments have probably already reached the limits of the fiscal stimulus they can provide.
-While we do believe we are in the offing of a reduction in the Federal Reserve's target rate (as Chair Powell stated in his remarks in August 2024), room for maneuvering is much more confined.
-We do not believe rates at zero will be staging a return.

-Given these challenges, we believe investors can potentially generate income and capital appreciation by employing a global multi-asset approach with the flexibility to invest across geographies and asset classes.
-Importantly, the adoption of a more nuanced definition set of asset classes, or micro-asset classes without constraint of benchmark orientation, affords investors the potential to identify attractive opportunities in the midst of broader categories where the top-level risk and reward characteristics may appear to be less favorable.
+Given these challenges, we believe investors can potentially generate income and capital appreciation by employing a global multi-asset approach with the flexibility to invest in all geographies, and in all asset classes.
+Importantly, adoption of a more nuanced definition set of asset classes, or micro-asset classes without constraint of benchmark orientation, affords investors the potential to identify attractive opportunities in the midst of broader categories where the top level risk and reward characteristics may appear to be less favorable.